jsantell/dancer.js/README.md

 Extending/Plugins
 ---

-You can extend the Dance prototype by calling the static method `addPlugin( name, fn )`.
-Look in the `plugins` directory for examples.
+You can extend the Dance prototype by calling the static method `addPlugin( name, fn )`, which extends the Dance prototype.
+A Dance instance then can call the function provided in its context and subscribe to a preexisting event like `update`, or make your own.
+Look in the `plugins/` directory for examples.

-Dependencies
+Development
 ---
-* [fft.js](https://github.com/corbanbrook/dsp.js) (only for Mozilla support for converting time-domain data to frequency data, FFT subset from dsp.js)
+This project uses [smoosh](https://github.com/fat/smoosh) to build and [jasmine](http://pivotal.github.com/jasmine/) for testing.
+A CLI for testing would be awesome, but Mozilla and WebKit implementations differ greatly -- go to `spec/SpecRunner.html` in Mozilla/WebKit browsers to test.